-Like so many of Crete’s best-loved coastal villages, Agia Galini and Plakias are found on the island’s south coast, gazing into the Libyan Sea.
+Like so many of Crete’s best-loved coastal villages, Agia Galini and Plakias are found on the south coast, on the fringes of the Rethymno region, gazing into the Libyan Sea.

-What to do in Agia Galini
+What to do in Agia Galini & Plakias, Crete

-The historic Preveli Monastery
+Visit the historic Preveli Monastery

 One of Crete’s most beautiful monasteries, Preveli, built in the 16th or 17th century, is a short drive from Plakias.
-A real architectural jewel and an oasis of serenity, it’s an ideal spot to view the sea and the rugged mountains.
+A real architectural jewel and an oasis of serenity, it’s an ideal spot from which to view the sea and the rugged mountains.
 You’ll see rare icons and a magnificent iconostasis in the main church, built in 1836, while you’ll find exquisite and valuable portable icons in the monastery’s museum.
 The nearby abandoned monastery of Kato (Lower) Preveli has a belfry with an engraving from 1594.

-Hidden gems of Agia Galini
+Hidden gems of Plakias & Agia Galini, Crete

 This steep gorge begins at Koxari village and ends at the Preveli lagoon by the sea.
 Soon after you start walking, you’ll arrive at the chapel of the Blessed Nikolaos Kourtaliotis, set in a spot where spring waters gush from within the rock.
 A hermit is said to have lived in the gorge in the mid-17th century and legend has it that the spring appeared thanks to his miraculous touch.